All Episodes

 Yes, I do.

-You think I'm a racist.
+You think I'm a racist?

 I think you have very racist tendencies.

-Oh, now, A B. I was enjoying talking to you.
+Oh, now, A.B., I was enjoying talking to you.

-You're you're taking as you're taking us down the gutter.
+You're taking us down the gutter.

-A B, let me tell you something.
+If any, let me tell you something.

 It sounds to me like you're obsessed with this racism.